TylerNicholls/TheNebula/README.md

 `
 $ rustc --version
 `
-you should see a version number and some other information
+You should see a version number and some other information

 ### Cargo
 Cargo is Rust's build manager, similar to make.
 It also manages packages,